 You will be asked whether a set of statements agree with the information within the passage or the views of the author.
-You will have to choose between true / false / not given or yes / no / not given.
-A key thing to keep in mind is that whatever is given within the passage or by the author is what matters for the answers.
+You will have to choose between true/false / not given or yes/no / not given.
+A key point to keep in mind is that whatever is given within the passage or by the author is what matters for the answers.
 Your own knowledge or opinions should not influence your answer.

 Matching Headings :

-Here, you will be required to recognize the main ideas or themes of the text.
+Here, you will be required to recognize the main ideas or themes of the text/passage.

 Matching features :

-Once again, you are tested on your ability to pay attention to the details provided and your ability to recognise the main ideas of the text.
+Once again, in these question types, you are tested on your ability to pay attention to the details provided and your ability to recognize the main ideas of the text.